magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 replacement.
 Within this connection, a series of queued-and-acked subchannel messages are used to open/use/close the application-visible subchannels.

+## Versions and can-dilate

+The Wormhole protocol includes a `versions` message sent immediately after the shared PAKE key is established.
+This also serves as a key-confirmation message, allowing each side to confirm that the other side knows the right key.
+The body of the `versions` message is a JSON-formatted string with keys that are available for learning the abilities of the peer.
+Dilation is signaled by a key named `can-dilate`, whose value is a list of strings.
+Any version present in both side's lists is eligible for use.

 ## Leaders and Followers

-Each side of a Wormhole has a randomly-generated dilation "side" string (this is independent of the Wormhole's mailbox "side").
+Each side of a Wormhole has a randomly-generated dilation `side` string (this is included in the `please-dilate` message, and is independent of the Wormhole's mailbox "side").
 When the wormhole is dilated, the side with the lexicographically-higher "side" value is named the "Leader", and the other side is named the "Follower".
 The general wormhole protocol treats both sides identically, but the distinction matters for the dilation protocol.

 Both sides send a `please-dilate` as soon as dilation is triggered.
 Each side discovers whether it is the Leader or the Follower when the peer's